Method and Data

 Data sources and processing

-Sustainalytics are primarily used as sources in the ESG data-collecting process.
 The information collected is an ongoing process where changes in sustainability risks and performance are followed up and considered on a quarterly basis.
 Our conviction to invest in certain policies can thus be strengthened and weakened based on the sustainability analysis.